TV Edwards can provide you with expert advice on all matters relating to a Premises Licence.

 - Anything of a similar nature to Live Music, Recorded Music or Performances of Dance

-In some circumstances, you can carry out licensable activities without having a licence or a TEN.
-For example, if your audience does not exceed 500 and your performance is between 08:00 and 23.00 then you do not need a licence to perform a play.
-The rules however can be complex and it is important that you get good advice before embarking on an activity which might need a licence.
+In some specific circumstances, you can carry out these types of activity without having a licence or a TEN in place.
+For example, if your audience does not exceed 500 and your performance is between 08:00 and 23.00, then you do not need a licence or a TEN in order to perform a play.
+However, the rules and the exceptions to those rules are numerous, complex and can be confusing and it is important that you obtain expert advice before embarking on an activity which might need a licence.

-Where the Premises Licence authorises the supply of alcohol, the licence will contain a number of mandatory conditions.
-Licences usually also have discretionary conditions attached if they are considered appropriate for the promotion of the licensing objectives.
-Conditions can also be imposed on a licence after a Review.
+Where a Premises Licence authorises the supply of alcohol, the licence will contain a number of mandatory conditions which place legal restrictions on how alcohol is supplied.
+Licences are also likely to have discretionary conditions contained within an operating schedule if they are considered appropriate for the promotion of the licensing objectives.
+Additional conditions can also be imposed by the local authority on a licence after a licence Review hearing.

-A licence can be ‘timed barred’ existing for a finite amount of time.
-In most cases however, licences persists until they are revoked, suspended, or surrendered.
-In some circumstances, licences can lapse and be reinstated.
+Although licences can be ‘timed barred’ – existing for only a finite amount of time, in most cases the licence persists indefinitely until it is revoked, suspended, or surrendered.
+In some circumstances, licences can lapse but even then, can be reinstated.